 - Bring snacks.
 Food and drinks are dual-purpose tools – entertaining kids while keeping their hunger in check.

-- Entertain with audiobooks.
+- Entertain the kiddos with audiobooks.
 Children love to be read to and choosing age-appropriate audiobooks are perfect for long drives.
-This give parents a break from reading and entertaining.
+This gives parents a break from reading and entertaining.

 Everyone should be safe during road trips—even the pets. | Source: Getty